saivenkat/saivenkat.github.com/_posts/2013-04-02-parallel-vs-concurrent.md

 published: true
 ---

-Well a lot of people are taking a stab at the parallel vs concurrent definitions and here is mine.
+Well a lot of out there are taking a stab at the parallel vs concurrent definitions and here is mine.

+In short, parallelism is purely focussed on getting things done faster while concurrency doesn't exactly focus on this but more on coordination so that things remain sane when things which could go parallel go parallel.
+(Not really short as expected :).

 Parallel is easier to define.
-When you have independent tasks which needs no coordination among them they fall into the category of parallel.
+When you have independent tasks which needs no coordination among them, they fall into the category of parallel.
 Parallel is in my opinion a subset of concurrent.
-There is a strict condition in parallel processing that when things if they  can be run at the same time they should be.
+There is a strong condition in parallel processing that when things if they  can be run at the same time they should be.
 There are different aspect of parallelism as task parallelism or data parallelism which we will not go into this time.